cjcarrick/xbox-friends/README.md

 - [x] Add fallbacks for profile pictures that fail to load on the DOM
 - [x] Alphabetize the friends list
   - [x] Add more sorting functions
-- [ ] Add an option to downscale images before they are loaded by the user.
+- [x] Add an option to downscale images before they are loaded by the user.
 This is useful because the raw images are quite large and take a while to load.

 - [ ] Find a faster API
-  - [ ] Perhaps one that can get gamerpics for users with avatars as their profile picture.
-Xbl.io doesn't have images for these